bolner/FatCatDB/README.md

 # Creating a table schema

 See the example below.
 You only have to add annotations to a class and some of its public properties.
 Please find an explanation below the example.
 All annotated columns must have `Nullable` type, which you can either achieve by adding a question mark after non-nullable types, like `long?` or through `Nullable<long>`.
+They also need to be `comparable`, which means that they have to implement the `IComparable` interface.

 ```csharp
 using System;